Ciao, welcome back to my blog!

 -Start slicing you leek.
-Don't through away the dark green ends, they will be as nice as the lighter part once cooked.
+Don't throw away the dark green ends, they will be as nice as the light bits once cooked.

 -Place the sliced leek in a bowl full of water and wash it well to get rid of the dirt and sand it might be inside.
 Use a colander to drain it and pat it dry with a clean towel.

 -Drizzle some extra virgin olive oil in a wok pan.
-Add some chilli flakes + the thyme.
+Add the chilli flakes and the thyme.
 Let it warm up for a minute.

 -Toss the onion and the leeks in the wok and stir well to allow the aroma to release.
 Cover with a lid and let it cook for a couple of minutes.

 -Meanwhile, wash the asparagus tips and cut them into rather big bits.
 Put them into the pan and season the vegetables with a bit of salt (if you prefer you can also drizzle some soy sauce).

 -Put a cube of vegetable stock in the pan, pour a cup of hot water on it and let it melt.

 -Add the basmati rice and give it a nice stir, then include the remaining water and the turmeric powder.

 -The rice should be ready in 10 minutes (basmati rice cooks very quickly, that's why I use it often)

 -It's time to switch off the stove.
 The essential part for an excellent risotto: what Italians call "mantecatura", which means including some grated parmesan cheese and butter to make the risotto nice and creamy.